• Home

 Parasite Treatment

-That new puppy in your home may also contract parasites when they are out and on their walks.
+Your new puppy may also contract parasites when they are out and on their walks.
 You can’t prevent this from happening, but you can stop the parasites from hosting your pet by providing them with regular worming and flea treatments.
-In most cases, you actually only need to deworm your dog every couple of months but if you are struggling then you may want to try and give them a treatment every week or so.
-This really does depend on the dog that you have and it also depends on the area that you live in as well.
+In most cases, you only need to deworm your dog every couple of months but if you are struggling then you may want to try and give them a treatment every week or so.
+This does depend on the dog that you have and it also depends on the area that you live in as well.

 Conclusion